WordPress Performance Audit

 Because PWA caches the browser with service workers a website becomes available offline.
 Reloading a webpage can result in a page refresh of less than 200ms because its stored locally on your device.
 Not quite as quick as Gatsby JS or Hugo…But pretty close.

-11 responses to “WordPress Performance Audit”
+11 thoughts on “WordPress Performance Audit”

-Thanks, from what I can tell Twenty Twenty isn’t a very performant theme.
+1. Thanks, from what I can tell Twenty Twenty isn’t a very performant theme.
 But I plan to change that to one of my own design eventually.
 Since I’m not working this week I finally have some free time.

-I hear ya on twenty twenty.
+2. I hear ya on twenty twenty.
 Not super pleased with it.
 I have been extremely pleased with the performance and flexibility of GeneratePress.
 It’s been helpful for work in getting people onto something low maintenance.